MicrochipTech/fpga-hls-examples/risc-v-demo/Readme.md

 # Example Setup

-This section includes the instructions on how to setup the PolarFire SoC Video Kit board and then how to run the example using the precompiled binaries located under the `precompiled` directory.
+This section includes the instructions on how to setup the PolarFire SoC Video Kit board and then how to run the example using the precompiled binaries.
 These binaries include the bitstream (.job file), the Linux image (.wic.gz file), the SmartHLS application executables (.elf files) and FFMPEG and OpenCV libraries, which need to be downloaded first, see [Downloading software dependencies](#downloading-software-dependencies).